'We won't stop': Opposition to F-35 jets in Madison remains strong

 “We want to ensure that we represent the people who will be most harmed by these jets,” Hong said.
 “It’s important they have a platform, a voice and a continued pathway to know that there’s ways to fight this, and we won’t stop.”

-Dane County Board Sup.
-Yogesh Chawla and five other supervisors introduced last month a resolution that would:
+Dane County Sup.
+Yogesh Chawla and five other supervisors last month introduced a resolution that would:

 - Direct the county’s attorney to explore legal options for regulating construction at the airport.